HadHanns/HadHanns/README.md

 🚀 **My current Projects**
 - **[Tracklet]:** A notetaking app that is simple and has a chart view
+- **[3D-Portofolio]:** This portfolio features 3D works that combine detail, realism and technical expertise in models, animation and digital visualization.

 > ⓘ **Note**
 I'd be happy if we could connect.
 Connect with [LinkedIn](https://www.linkedin.com/in/haddad-hannan/) or email me at [hadhanns](mailto:[hadhanns@gmail.com]) if you are interested.
 Your help will be greatly appreciated.
 Let's work together to create something unique and remarkable. 😊